cemeteryparty/metal-element-analyze/README.md

 Revise the effect of label's regularization:

-1. rc-net_mirror-scale.py
+(1) rc-net_mirror-scale.py

-In this version we mutiply the regularization scale to the the `frond model (fit and train on regularized label)'s` result.
+In this version we mutiply the regularization scale to the the `front model (fit and train on regularized label)'s` result.

 Though the result seems normal and some predictions close to true label, the acc is quite low.

-2. rc-net_2steps.py
+(2) rc-net_2steps.py

-In this version we add 2 dense layers after the `frond model` and fit it to true data.
+In this version we add 2 dense layers after the `front model` and fit it to true data.

 2 dense layers: 2 dense layers perform well than 1 dense layer, and 3 dense layers will result in overfitting to some specific data.